drewmayberry11/YoutTube_Mp3_Downloader/README.md

 ## Download music for free from youtube links.

 ### Description
-This script downloads the audio from a YouTube video and saves it as an MP3 file.
-It is useful for extracting audio from YouTube videos for offline listening.
+This script downloads the music/audio from a YouTube video and saves it as an MP3 file.
+It is useful for extracting music from YouTube videos for offline listening.

 ### Requirements
 - Python 3.6 or higher